moinwiki/moin/docs/devel/translate.rst

-If the translatable string contains a variable plural, that means the string contains an object which you don't know the exact quantity of at the time of writing the code, then you will have to use ``ngettext()``.
-Note that this is not only needed for the decision between one and more objects, because other languages have other (and more difficult) plurals than English.
-The usage is ``ngettext(singular, plural, num, **variables)``. ``**variables`` enables you to use the newstyle form just as explained above.
+If the translatable string contains a variable plural, that means the string contains an object which you don't know the exact quantity of, then you will have to use
+``ngettext()``.
+Note that this is not only needed for the decision between one and more objects, because other languages have other and more difficult plurals than English.
+The usage is ``ngettext(singular, plural, num, **variables)``. ``**variables`` enables you to use the newstyle form as explained above.

 For example:
 ``ngettext("%(number)d file removed from %(directory)s", "%(number)d files removed from %(directory)s", num=n, number=n, directory=directory)``

-``n`` has to appear twice because the first gives ngettext information about the exact number and the second is the variable for the format string replacement.
+``n`` has to appear twice because the first gives ngettext() information about the exact number and the second is the variable for the format string replacement.

-If you made changes to any gettext string, please update the .pot file using::
+If you made changes to any gettext() string, please update the .pot file using::

     python setup.py extract_messages

-Because this sometimes creates large diffs, just because of a slight change in line numbers, you can of course use this command sparingly.
+Because this sometimes creates large diffs, just because of a change in line numbers, you can of course use this command sparingly.
-Another option (for better readability) is to do a separate commit for this.
+Another option for better readability is to do a separate commit for this.